AlainFidahoussen/IFT6758-A2022-G08-Docker/README.md

 streamlit run app.py --server.port=8892 --server.address=0.0.0.0
 ```

-The serving log file is available at the address <a target="_blank" href="http://localhost:8890">.
+The serving log file is available at the address `http://localhost:8890`.

-The streamlit service (NHL App) is available at the address <a target="_blank" href="http://localhost:8892">.
+The streamlit service (NHL App) is available at the address `http://localhost:8892`.

 ## Run the NHL App with Docker
 The dockers only work on Linux for now (or WSL on Windows).